The Owl Service: Themes

 John Rowe Townsend cited the theme of ancient but living legend, which also appears in Garner's earlier books, saying that in this book "Garner added to his gift for absorbing old tales and retransmitting them with increased power a new grasp of the inward, emotional content of an incident or situation."

 Another fellow reteller of Welsh material in English, Susan Cooper said that the novel can be called "true fantasy", "subtle and overwhelming".
 Penelope Farmer wrote, "I doubt if you could find any piece of realistic fiction for adolescents that says a quarter as much about adolescence as Alan Garner's The Owl Service."

+Gillian Polack notes that although “Alan Garner doesn’t explore the Middle Ages deeply in The Owl Service”, he deftly utilises “one small legend to build a modern study of class and personality” which indicates that “where you come from and what opportunities your life gives you can open and close life choices”.

 Inspiration

-According to his Postscript included in the 2017 Harper Collins (London) edition, pp216-219, Garner had "The sensation of finding, not inventing, a story ....
+According to his Postscript included in the 2017 HarperCollins (London) edition, pp216–219, Garner had "The sensation of finding, not inventing, a story ....
 It was all there, waiting, and I was the archaeologist picking away the earth to reveal the bones".
 He described 4 key inspirations leading to, and directly providing key elements of, the story, in both book and video forms.